f5devcentral/f5-big-iq-lab/docs/class12/module3/lab1.rst

-Application creation with one Declarative API call
+Service creation with one Declarative API call
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Connect to ``Visual Studio Code`` by clicking on the link under ``Access`` menu on ``Ubuntu`` machine (follow |location_link_vscode_restclient|).